Home|Subscribe|Contact Us|Français|Looking glass as a search button

 Picture of Doctor Jean-François Cloutier

-Dr. Cloutier is a Professor in the Department of Neurology and Neurosurgery at McGill University and at The Neuro – Montreal Neurological Hospital and Institute.
+Dr. Jean-François Cloutier is a professor in the Department of Neurology and Neurosurgery at McGill University and at The Neuro – Montreal Neurological Hospital and Institute.
 His active research program focuses on the molecular mechanisms that regulate the formation and function of brain circuitry in neurotypical brains and in neurodevelopmental disorders.
-He uses genetically-modified mouse models to understand how alterations in brain circuitry during development can lead to changes in social behaviours.
-His research program is funded by several national and provincial granting agencies, including the Canadian Institutes of Health Research and the Natural Sciences and Engineering Research Council of Canada.

-Dr. Cloutier is dedicated to the training of the future generation of scientists through his research program and teaching responsibilities at McGill University.
-He has supervised over 50 trainees in his laboratory and teaches about the cellular and molecular processes that regulate brain development at both the undergraduate and graduate level.
+Dr. Cloutier is dedicated to the training of the future generation of scientists through his research program and teaching responsibilities at McGill University, where he has supervised over 50 trainees.

 Dr. Lucie Côté